 Do Antibiotics Weaken Your Immune System? + 3 Ways To Help

-Living in the middle of a pandemic has a way of making people reassess their overall health and lifestyle habits.
-While getting adequate sleep and eating a nutrient-dense diet may seem obvious, other seemingly healthy practices—like taking antibiotics—might not be as beneficial.
+Experiencing a pandemic has a way of making people reassess their overall health and lifestyle habits.
+While getting adequate sleep and eating a nutrient-dense diet may seem obvious, other seemingly standard practices—like taking antibiotics—might not be as beneficial.

 Can antibiotics weaken the immune system?